ytaa2021/soccermatchpredictor/README.md

 ###Ethical Sweep
 ##General Questions:
 Should we even be doing this?
 Yes, predicting sporting outcomes does not cause any harm.
+No harm is done by creating a model to predict the outcome, however, harm may occur when indivudals use this model to gamble on sports betting websites.
 What might be the accuracy of a simple non-ML alternative?
 It really depends on the individual's knowledge of the sport’s world.
 But typically, one can make decently well predictions of a team’s success, however a lot of bias goes into it based on which team that person supports.
 What processes will we use to handle appeals/mistakes?